 - Risk of kidnapping/ bullying on the way is also prevented

-It was observed that as the demand for private vans increased the transporters providing vans started compromising on safety of children.
+It was observed that as the demand for private vans increased the transporters providing vans started compromising on children's safety.
 Risks of accidents increased.
-Also, credibility of driver's background, their lack of proficiency in driving skills and also the poor condition of vehicles increased the risks on road.
+Moreover, credibility of driver's background, their lack of proficiency in driving skills and the poor condition of vehicles increase the risks on the road.

-To ensure the safety of students who are at such a grave risk, the project Safety in Vans was started in the year 2017 -2018.
+To ensure the safety of the students who are exposed to such a risk, the project Safety in Vans was started in the year 2017 -2018.
 The obstacles were many.
-We couldn’t cover 100% students.
+We couldn’t cover 100% of the students.
 We could identify students in Nursery & Primary but it was difficult to identify all students in senior classes because they are using many modes of transport such as public bus, private cars and public tube – Metro train.
-It was a mammoth task as it required :
+It was a huge task as it required :

 - Identifying children travelling by van.

-- Collecting of data of vans i.e., vehicle number, license number and driver’s aadhaar number i.e. unique identity number.
+- Collecting the data of vans i.e., vehicle number, license number and driver’s aadhaar number i.e. unique identity number.

 To consolidate the success of our last years’ project our Road Safety Club volunteers decided to invite responses from the students.
 Interactive sessions were organized to assess students’ knowledge and awareness about the safety measures to be adopted while commuting by van.

 When asked during the session, “How many students commute in your van?”

 “16-17 approximately and some of us are made to sit on a wooden plank fixed on the CNG cylinder.” was the reply.
 A candid confession but an alarming one.